About Dr. Moses L. James III, LPC, NCC, ACS

 From 2005 to present, Dr. James continued to work a psychotherapist along with working as an intensive case manager, mental health counselor at a homeless shelter, intensive outpatient therapist, and volunteered at both the psychiatric ER and psychiatric inpatient unit as a senior primary therapist.
 Issues and concerns addressed with individuals during the aforesaid time to present include anxiety, depression, relationship issues, trauma, family counseling, anger, mood disorders, and behavioral issues.

-Dr. James earned his doctorate of Education (Ed.D) in Counseling Psychology from Argosy University in 2013.
-In addition to being a Licensed Professional Counselor (LPC) #37PC00458300 with the State Board of Marriage and Family Therapy Examiners, he is also a permit holder TP #203-081 with the State Board of Psychological Examiners.
-Dr. James is a National Certified Counselor (NCC) with the National Board for Certified Counselors (NBCC).
-Additionally, he is an Approved Clinical Supervisor (ACS), and a Board Certified TeleMental Health Provider (BC-TMH) with the Center for Credentialing and Education (CCE).
+Dr. James earned his Doctor of Education (Ed.D) in Counseling Psychology from Argosy University in 2013.
+He is a Licensed Professional Counselor (LPC) #37PC00458300 with the NJ State Board of Marriage and Family Therapy Examiners.
+He is ala National Certified Counselor (NCC) with the National Board for Certified Counselors (NBCC).
+Additionally, he is an Approved Clinical Supervisor (ACS) with the Center for Credentialing and Education (CCE).
 Moreover, Dr. James is a Certified Rational Living Therapist with the National Association of Cognitive Behavioral Therapists.

 Mission Statement